 Imperfect perfection as a child is rarely equaled as an adult.
 Why do we remember games of "I'll show you mine if you show me yours" more fondly than some random hookup with a hottie picked up in a bar?
 Adult perfection is just more complicated.
 Spouses, jobs, locales, children of our own that we want to stuff so… »

 Call me "Ich-Manni."
 Here in the electron-bright pages of tha Jalop, I have often implored manufacturers to bring back a simple, lightweight RWD sports coupe.
 We collectively have bemoaned the lack of availability of certain European models built by American manufacturers but not sold on our shores.
-And of course, I have … »
+And of course, I… »

 Truth be told, my Manta fixation goes back over 25 years.
 As a kid visiting Northern Ireland, I was inextricably drawn to GM's Euro ponycar; it seemed the most American thing on the road, coiffed, as it was with cues that spoke of Yankee muscle.
 Camaro ducktail here, Monza curve there.
 Okay, fine.
 I was influenced… »

 To Joe Strummer and Mick Jones, the Gates of the West may have been New York City.
 Or Saint Louis.
 Or San Francisco, where they holed up to record overdubs and vocal tracks for Give 'Em Enough Rope with Sandy "More Cowbell" Pearlman.
 But for many returning soldiers at the end of World War II, the Gates of the West… »

 Alex Roy, Gumball organizer Julie Brangstrup and Michael Ross just before the cars are released at at the airport in Athens. »